rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Lack: Cause neutrality, epistemic modesty

 Some people have the idea that there is only one real problem in the world and all the other problems just follow from this one.
-Sometimes they think it is overpopulation, gender inequality (wonderful example on youtube), ‘the system’, logistics… you name it.
-I’ve had someone come up to me after my first workshop saying: “It was a really interesting workshop, but I feel it didn’t touch on the core of things.
-I mean, we have too much food in the western world, too little food in the developing world so the only real problem in the world is a logistics problem.”
+Sometimes they think it is overpopulation, gender inequality ([wonderful example on YouTube](https://www.youtube.com/watch?v=Tm6ESsMlvYE&feature=youtu.be&t=18m55s)), ‘the system’, logistics… you name it.
+I’ve had someone come up to me after my first workshop saying: _“It was a really interesting workshop, but I feel it didn’t touch on the core of things.
+I mean, we have too much food in the Western world, too little food in the developing world, so the only real problem in the world is the logistics problem.”_

 I imagine these people aren’t good at dealing with open ends and uncertainty about the world.
 Combining this with an online echo chamber and/or social isolation leads them to a firm belief they understand the single cause of much of the worlds suffering.

 They often don’t disrupt a workshop too much.
 I found they mostly ask two types of questions (and ask them only once or twice):

-i.
-“But aren’t you then just treating symptoms?”
+1. _“But aren’t you then just treating symptoms?”_

-ii.
-“And what is the effect of this intervention on \[their pet problem]”.
+2. _“And what is the effect of this intervention on \[their pet problem]”._

-Examples of these questions I’ve encountered: “But if you are giving people unconditional cash, aren’t you just treating the symptoms?
-Cause what you really want is to help them to be self-supporting in the long run…”, “And what is the effect of treating people for Schistosomiasis on the ground water quality.
-Because of course these pills all end up in nature and \[… some anecdote of where ground water quality turned was overlooked and turned out to be super important…].”
-The hard thing about these people that they are usually expert on their small kingdom and you just don’t happen to know the answer.
+Examples of these questions I’ve encountered: _“But if you are giving people unconditional cash, aren’t you just treating the symptoms?
+Cause what you really want is to help them to be self-supporting in the long run…”_, _“And what is the effect of treating people for Schistosomiasis on the ground water quality.
+Because of course these pills all end up in nature and_ \[… some anecdote of where ground water quality turned was overlooked and turned out to be super important…]_.”_ The hard thing about these people that they are usually expert on their small kingdom and you just don’t happen to know the answer.

 Recommendation: I don’t feel like these people are the people where EA is looking for so I don’t put too much effort in convincing these people.
 I just try to keep their disruption to a minimum and make sure they leave happy.
 Usually it suffices to just be really polite about their question and just say you don’t know (and don’t tell them too directly that you expect their pet cause isn’t really that important).